Low Back Pain and Exercise: Why Keeping Moving Matters

 Osteopathy may help by combining hands-on care, movement guidance, and education in a way that is tailored to the individual.

-At Antegrity Osteopathy, care for back pain may include:
+At Antegrity Osteopathy, care for low back pain may include:

 listening to your story and understanding your goals